farmOS/farmOS/docs/development/environment/debug.md

 # Debugging

-The farmOS development Docker image comes pre-installed with [XDebug](https://xdebug.org).
-In order to connect to it, the `XDEBUG_CONFIG` environment variable must be used to configure XDebug's `remote_host` setting with the Docker container's "Gateway" IP address.
+The farmOS development Docker image comes pre-installed with [XDebug](https://xdebug.org) 3, which allows debugger connections on port 9003.

+In order to connect to it, the `XDEBUG_CONFIG` environment variable must be used to configure XDebug's `client_host` setting  with the Docker container's "Gateway" IP address.

 With the containers running, this command will print the gateway IP: